solesen1992/solesen1992/README.md

-## Hi there 👋
+## Hi there 👋, I'm Sara
 🌱 I’m currently learning java, C# and SQL

+🌿 I have a background in UI/UX design, front-end development, and concept development.

 ## 🔭 I’m currently working on
-AP Graduate in Computer Science
+💫 AP Graduate in Computer Science
 (danish: Datamatiker AK)

 ## Github stats